vmeno0020/Discord-History-Fact-Bot/README.md

 # Discord-History-Fact-Bot
-A random fact bot used for my studying for my 20th century history class
+A random fact bot used for studying for my 20th century history class